CERT COMMON NAME INVALID doesn't mean what you think it does

 The important bit is, getting a certificate with a new 'common name' won't fix the problem.
 Again, Chrome doesn't actually use the field anymore.
 Here's a certificate with no Common Name at all - it's fine.

-To add a name to the certificate, just Log In, click "Add/Remove domain names" and add the domain you'd like.
+To add a name to the certificate, contact your certificate provider to add the additional domain name you need.

 After you approve the change, you'll get a new certificate with the domain name added.
 You can simply overwrite your old certificate file with the new one.